Security Update: Phishing Emails and Booking Information

 Your booking remains valid and unaffected

-Be cautious of any emails asking you to confirm or pay for your booking via a link
+Be cautious of any email asking you to confirm or pay for your booking via a link

-If you are unsure about any message, contact us directly using the details on our website
+https://glen-nevis.campmanager.com/21585/Login/If you are unsure about any message, please contact us directly using the details on our website

 If you receive a suspicious email or message: